ank19/renoise-interval/ReadMe.md

 <img src='images/Screenshot6.png' width='100'>

-The consonance value for A-4 to F-5 were significantly improved.
+The consonance value for A-4 to F-5 was significantly improved.

 ## Consonance Value